National Scholars Program

 Award Information & Criteria for National Scholars Award

-The University of Louisville guarantees Admission-Based Scholarships until the first day of classes (August 17, 2020) for students entering UofL in the fall.
-We will accept scores for tests taken over the summer.
+The University of Louisville guarantees Admission-Based Scholarships until May 1, 2024 for students entering UofL in the fall of 2024.

 Awards ranging from $5,000 to $15,000 for students who meet the following requirements:

 - Entering first-time freshman for the fall semester

 - Non-resident status*.
 Residents of Kentucky, the reciprocal Southern Indiana counties (Clark, Crawford, Floyd, Harrison, Perry, Scott and Washington), Border Benefit and Regional Award Areas are not eligible.
 If your residency changes you will no longer be eligible for the National Scholars Program.

 - For students submitting test scores, UofL only accepts the highest composite ACT or SAT.